 The framework of modern physics largely rests on two pillars, namely General Relativity (which is celebrating its centenary this year), and Quantum Mechanics.
-Albert Einstein not only formulated the theory of relativity but was also one of the pioneers in the development of Quantum Theory.
+Albert Einstein not only formulated the theory of relativity but was also one of the pioneers in the development of Quantum Theory, exploring the fascinating realm of quantum entanglement.
 However, it is worth noting that Einstein had his reservations about the inherent ‘weirdness’ and unpredictability that prevails in Quantum Mechanics and famously said, ‘’God does not play dice’’.
 Despite facing criticism from physicists and philosophers alike, Quantum Mechanics has stood the test of time and every experiment that have been performed so far has been found to be consistent with Quantum Mechanics.

 In this particular article, I’m going to attempt to simplify the ‘spooky’ phenomenon called quantum entanglement, which gave birth to the EPR paradox.
 The results are counter-intuitive, and have troubled even the most accomplished physicists for decades.

 Before delving into quantum entanglement, it is essential to understand a few key concepts of quantum mechanics which are remarkably different from the world described by classical mechanics.
 In classical mechanics, the state of a particle can be described completely by its position and momentum.
 We however know that the Uncertainty principle restricts us to measure both these quantities up to arbitrary precision and even puts an exact limit to the accuracy we can achieve.